fastlater/real_time_crime_forecasting_challenge/README.md

 $1.2 million dollars, of which I received $11,111.11.
 According to me, they scored it incorrectly; a review of their BASIC macros suggests that they're using ArcGIS functions.
 I do not have a license for that software, and as such, am unable to verify that their provided scoring script results in the numbers they posted.

 These are simple Ruby scripts to score the submissions; I don't care enough to make sure they work in anybody else's environment, and I wrote them as a quick-and-dirty means to an end, but here they are.
 Note that I am not an employee of the Department of Justice, and you should draw your own conclusions.
 All information contained herein is based on my own program, which makes use of [shapelib](http://shapelib.maptools.org/), an open source C library for ArcGIS format files.
+Note that if my scoring of the contest is incorrect, I take full responsibility for the error, even if [shapelib](http://shapelib.maptools.org/) has a bug (it's rock solid in my experience, but regardless, it seems appropriate to state that.)

 Why is this here?